System Design Space

 Phase 2: Production bridge (2018-2021)

-The framework closes key gaps from notebook to service: serialization, optimization, and distributed training.
+The framework gradually closes the key gaps from notebook to service: serialization, optimization, and distributed training.

 Phase 3: Open governance (2022+)